dipa333/cancer-_subtypes-_CNN/README.md

 Breast Cancer Subtype Classification using CNN

-This repository contains a deep learning project that classifies breast cancer subtypes from histopathological images using a Convolutional Neural Network (CNN).
-This project was completed as part of a training program in Bioinformatics and AI/ML.
+This repository presents a deep learning approach for classifying breast cancer subtypes (benign vs malignant) from histopathological images using Convolutional Neural Networks (CNN).
+The project showcases practical applications of AI and machine learning in medical image analysis, leveraging the BreakHis dataset and built entirely on Google Colab.

 🔬 Project Overview
 Title: Cancer Subtype Identification from Histopathological Images using CNN

-Objective: Detect and classify subtypes of breast cancer (benign or malignant) using deep learning techniques.
+Objective: Automate the classification of breast cancer subtypes using a CNN model trained on histopathology images.

-Dataset: BreakHis dataset (sourced via Kaggle)
+Dataset: BreakHis (sourced via Kaggle)

-Platform: Google Colab (cloud-based environment)
+Platform: Google Colab

-🛠️ Tools & Libraries Used
+🛠️ Tools & Libraries
 Python 3.x

 TensorFlow / Keras